omaraligit/laravel-settings/readme.md

      *          ]
      *      ]
      *  ]
-     * or will return a string if the key is specifice */
+     * or will return a string if the key is specific */
     ```
     1.updating a key or keys if array is given (it'sthe same as saving with a third parameter that will create a key if not found by default it's false so a NotFoundException will be thrown if key is not created befour)